-‘Teen Mom 2’s Kailyn Lowry Claps Back At Twitter Haters
+‘Teen Mom 2’s’ Kailyn Lowry Claps Back At Twitter Haters

 While some might ignore a rude comment, it’s good that Kailyn is sticking up for herself and showing a sense of humor about the whole thing.

-Recently, Kailyn Lowry had a few “haters” show up at a signing for her new book Hustle and Heart.
-Two women appeared to have their photo taken with Kailyn wearing t-shirts they had made that read “Team Javi Puta,” referring to Kailyn’s ex-husband Javi Marroquin.
+Recently, Kailyn Lowry had a few haters show up at a signing for her new book, Hustle and Heart.
+Two women appeared to have their photo taken with Kailyn wearing T-shirts they had made that read “Team Javi Puta,” referring to Kailyn’s ex-husband Javi Marroquin.

-The shirts even included a still of an episode of Teen Mom 2 in which Javi and Kailyn got into a fight when discussing their 3-year-old son Lincoln.
+The shirts even included a still from an episode of Teen Mom 2 in which Javi and Kailyn got into a fight when discussing their 3-year-old son, Lincoln.

-The in-person haters tweeted their photo to Javi who initially laughed at the shirts, but then added that it wasn’t cool of them to come to her book signing just to harass her.
+The in-person haters tweeted their photo to Javi, who initially laughed at the shirts.
+However, he then added that it wasn’t cool of them to come to her book signing just to harass her.

 He weighed in on Twitter.